-- Flue termination, routing and construction must comply with the requirements of the Clean Air Act 1993-Chimney Memorandum, BS 6644 BS 5440 and IGE/UP/10. - Any flue must be self supporting and separable from the boiler for servicing requirements. - Due to the low flue gas temperature, 50°C (condensing) 75°C (non-condensing), condensation will occur in the flue, flue materials must be non-corrosive and utilise fully sealing joints. - Flue construction is recommended of a twin wall, insulated type to maintain buoyancy within the flue. - Adequate facilities must be provided for draining the flue condensation. - Horizontal flue runs must be kept as short as possible and be inclined at minimum 2° towards the termination. - The flue system must be designed acknowledging that there may be a positive pressure of 100pa generated by the boiler combustion fan.
-Refer to Appendix C.
+- Flue termination, routing and construction must comply with the requirements of the Clean Air Act 1993-Chimney Memorandum, BS 6644 BS 5440 and IGE/UP/10. - Any flue must be self supporting and separable from the boiler for servicing requirements. - Due to the possible flue gas temperature, 60 190°C, consideration must be given to the construction and material of the flue system with fully sealed joints due to pressure and condense in flue. - Flue construction is recommended of a twin wall, insulated type to maintain buoyancy within the flue. - Care should be taken to ensure that the flue system is installed in such a way that any condensation produced on start up, will drain away naturally. - Horizontal flue runs must be kept as short as possible and be inclined at minimum 2° towards the termination. - The flue system must be designed acknowledging that there may be a positive pressure generated by the boiler combustion fan.
+Refer to Appendix C Fig C1. - Connecting flue systems may be smaller in internal diameter than the boiler connection.
+Refer to Hamworthy Heating Technical Dept for assistance.